 7. Inner City Life

 What can we say?
 Minimal, elegant, and…. very low.
 Everything feels particularly weighted by gravity here.
 Maybe it’s just the low window frame.
 Whatever it is, it’s a perfect minimalist studio setup with all the right tools to do some damage.

-I’m really vibing this new wave of consumer desks with perfect rack spacing built in.
+I’m really vibing this new wave of consumer desks with perfect rack spacing in recent studio setups.
 Coupled with the API 500-Series lunchbox housing (functional speaker stands too, right?) cases, this home studio makes for an extremely versatile and efficient workstation with a minimal footprint.

 Noticing a common theme here with these Apollo Twin Duo’s.
 They’ve been in almost every studio featured in this article so far!
 It makes sense, the preamp’s are superb.

-I’m imagining this person means business.
+I’m imagining this person means business, there’s a lot going on for a small music studio.
 3 Lacie HD’s = high output (or large-scale sample hoarding).
 The reclaimed, stained timber top is a nice touch.
 Add the slide-out keyboard drawer and you have yourself a timeless looking space saver.
 With the addition of the plants, this producer studio is the sort of place I could see myself spending many hours in.

 The crate of wax and turntable says this home studio setup is one of a die-hard sampler.
 The birch theme is a nice pairing with the view.
-This feels like a rustic cabin to me, even though it could well the small corner of an apartment.
+This feels like a rustic cabin to me (rather than an apartment music studio), but is one of our favourite bedroom recording studio ideas .
 Illusion is everything.
 The Doepfer Dark Time and MS-20 combo makes me want to lock the door and pull up a chair immediately.